ymdatta/ASE_Spring24_Project/README.md

 ### \#1: Privacy

+What can companies learn from each other (about e.g. defect prediction in code).
+What can they share without giving away secrets?

 Why share all the data? why not just cluster and just share a few cluster centroids?[^peters]
   - [Fayola Peters](https://www.ezzoterik.com/papers/15lace2.pdf) used cluster + contrast to prune data, as she passed data around a community.